Taaitaaiger/jlrs/README.md

 ```

 While blocking and async tasks run once and return their result, a persistent task returns a
-handle.
-This handle can be shared across threads and used to call its `run` method.
-In
+handle to the task.
+This handle can be shared across threads and used to call its `run`
-addition to a global and an async frame, this method can use the state and input data provided
+method.
+In addition to a global and an async frame, this method can use the state and input
-by the caller.
+data provided by the caller.

 As an example, let's accumulate some number of values in a Julia array and return the sum of
 its contents: